 Hints & Tips - For some patches it isn't appropriate to just keep switching shoulder applications.
-For example Butec patches should not be applied to the same area of skin for 3-4 weeks.
-Rotigotine and Rivastigmine patches should not be placed in the same area within 14 days (see Form 7c for an example form for Rotigotine and Rivastigmine).
+For example Rotigotine and Rivastigmine patches cannot be placed in the same area within 14 days

 Important points to note

 A new patch should not be applied immediately after a bath or a shower or immediately after using creams, talc, or soap on the skin.